kanewi11/AutoUpdater/README.md

 ## Run the update program.

+Before each update, all your local changes will be overwritten, so think ahead and make sure that all the parameters that need to be changed in production are put in the environment variables.

 1. Create an empty directory
 2. Clone the repository first `git clone https://github.com/kanewi11/AutoUpdater.git ./`
 3. Creating a virtual environment `python3 -m venv venv`